Richard Rohmer: Military career

-After his studies in high school he worked briefly at Fleet Aerospace before joining in 1942 on his 18th birthday the Royal Canadian Air Force (RCAF).
-In Europe in 1943–44 as a reconnaissance pilot flying North American Mustang fighters he completed a 135 mission tour of operations at the end of November 1944 in Holland.
-On 17 July 1944, he had spotted a fast moving staff car, usually used to carry German officers.
+After high school, Rohmer worked briefly at Fleet Aerospace.
+He then left Fleet on his 18th birthday to join the Royal Canadian Air Force (RCAF).
+In Europe in 1943–44 as a reconnaissance pilot flying North American Mustang fighters, he completed a 135-mission tour of operations at the end of November 1944 in the Netherlands.
+On July 17, 1944, he had spotted a fast-moving staff car, usually used to carry German officers.
 According to Rohmer, the German officer being carried was Field Marshal Erwin Rommel.
 Rohmer reported the car's location to Group Control Centre, which sent in a Spitfire piloted by Canadian Charley Fox.
-Rohmer took part in D-Day and the Battles of Normandy, Belgium and Holland.
-He is now the senior surviving Canadian veteran of all of those Battles.
+Rohmer took part in D-Day and the Battles of Normandy, Belgium and the Netherlands.
+He is now the senior surviving Canadian veteran of all of those battles.

-In 1945 he was demobilized and transferred to the Royal Canadian Naval Reserve (RCN(R)), where he was appointed as a lieutenant (P) RCN(R) with seniority.
+In 1945, he was demobilized and transferred to the Royal Canadian Naval Reserve (RCN(R)), where he was appointed as a lieutenant (P) RCN(R) with seniority.
 He served at HMCS Hunter in Windsor, Ontario, as commanding officer University Naval Training Division (UNTD) from 1946 until he retired in 1948.

-In 1950, he returned to the RCAF (Reserve) flying Vampire jets and commanding 400 Squadron (City of Toronto) and 411 Squadron (County of York).
+In 1950, he returned to the RCAF (Reserve), flying Vampire jets and commanding 400 Squadron (City of Toronto) and 411 Squadron (County of York).
 He retired in 1953 as a wing commander.

 In 1971, he was appointed honorary Lieutenant-Colonel (and later Honorary Colonel) of 411 Air Reserve Squadron.
-In April 1975, he was promoted to Brigadier-General and appointed Senior Air Reserve Advisor.
-On 1 April 1976, he was appointed commander of the newly formed Air Reserve Group.
-On 31 January 1978 he was promoted to the rank of major-general and appointed Chief of Reserves.
+In April 1975, he was promoted to brigadier-general and appointed Senior Air Reserve Advisor.
+On April 1, 1976, he was appointed commander of the newly formed Air Reserve Group.
+On January 31, 1978, he was promoted to the rank of major-general and appointed Chief of Reserves.
 He was appointed a commander of the Order of Military Merit in December 1978 and left the military in January 1981.

-On 22 December 2014, Major-General (Retired) Rohmer was named honorary advisor to the Canadian Armed Forces Chief of the Defence Staff, a three-year appointment "...created to recognize MGen (Ret’d) Rohmer’s contributions to the Canadian Armed Forces, and the unique advice and guidance that he provides to the Chief of the Defence Staff, drawing from his wealth of experience in service to Canada".
+On December 22, 2014, Major-General (Retired) Rohmer was named honorary advisor to the Canadian Armed Forces Chief of the Defence Staff, a three-year appointment "...created to recognize MGen (Ret’d) Rohmer’s contributions to the Canadian Armed Forces, and the unique advice and guidance that he provides to the Chief of the Defence Staff, drawing from his wealth of experience in service to Canada".

-On 26 June 2015, in his capacity as honorary advisor to the Chief of the Defence Staff, General Rohmer was promoted to the rank of Honorary Lieutenant General by the outgoing and incoming Chiefs of the Defence Staff.
+On June 26, 2015, in his capacity as honorary advisor to the Chief of the Defence Staff, General Rohmer was promoted to the rank of Honorary Lieutenant General by the outgoing and incoming Chiefs of the Defence Staff.